Breaking News Emails

 There are more precise flu tests, but they can take a day or two to come back and that’s valuable time to lose when quick treatment is important.
 Patients with respiratory distress, pneumonia and other severe symptoms probably should be treated for influenza if it's circulating.

 Dr. Janet Diaz of the Contra Costa Regional Medical Center in Martinez, Calif., said on the CDC flu call that many of their sickest flu patients have been women with an average age of 43 — not the typical group doctors usually expect to see in the hospital with influenza.
 Most were obese, but not extremely so.

 Morbid obesity — in which people have a body mass index or BMI of 40 or higher — can put people at higher risk of flu complications.

 Every year, flu kills anywhere between 3,000 and 49,000 people in the United States, CDC says.
 It puts 200,000 or more into the hospital.
 An estimated 50 million people get flu every year, CDC says.

 So far this year, flu has killed 28 children.
 CDC doesn’t keep a precise count of adults killed by flu, and it can take a few weeks for reports of deaths to come in.

-Campbell says Americans can expect to see flu active for at least a few more weeks.
-She says it’s not too late to get a flu vaccine, which CDC says is the best way to protect against influenza.
+Campbell said Americans can expect to see flu active for at least a few more weeks.
+It’s not too late to get a flu vaccine, which CDC says is the best way to protect against influenza.
 CDC advises everyone over the age of 6 months to get a flu vaccine every year.

 Just this week, a team of researchers said it's possible that using certain cold medicines to reduce fever and help people feel a little better could be spreading flu more widely, because people who feel better are more likely to go out and spread their germs.